nikkamnhn/MachineLearning/README.md

 # MachineLearning
-This is the a repository of my machine learning projects
+This is the repository of my machine learning projects